pieces-app/plugin_sublime/README.md

 ## Configuration

 Before diving in, let's ensure everything is set up to your liking.
-You can customize the LLM model or the some other settings by navigating to:
+You can customize the LLM model or some other settings by navigating to:
 `Preferences > Package Settings > Pieces > Settings`.

 You can also open the settings from the command palette `Pieces: Open Settings`.